photoprism/photoprism-docs/docs/getting-started/config-files/settings.md

 ### File Format ###

-You can use any text editor to [create or modify YAML configuration files](../../developer-guide/technologies/yaml.md).
+You can use any text editor to [create or modify YAML config files](../../developer-guide/technologies/yaml.md).
 However, it is important that related values, e.g. key-value pairs, start at the same indentation level and that spaces are used for indentation, for example:

 ```yaml
 Index: